 Telophase II: The chromosomes reach opposite ends of the cell.
-The nuclear membrane forms again and the cell body splits into two
+The nuclear membrane forms again, and the cell body splits into two

-Meiosis II results in four daughter cells, each with the same number of chromosomes.
-However, each chromosome is unique and contains a mix of genetic information from the maternal and paternal chromosomes contained in the original parent cell.
+Meiosis II results in four haploid daughter cells, each with the same number of chromosomes.
+However, each chromosome is unique and contains a mix of genetic information from the maternal and paternal chromosomes in the original parent cell.

 Proper “chromosomal segregation,” or the separation of sister chromatids during meiosis I and II is essential for generating healthy sperm and egg cells, and by extension, healthy embryos.
 If chromosomes fail to segregate completely, it's called nondisjunction and can result in the formation of gametes that have missing or extra chromosomes, according to "Molecular Biology of the Cell, 4th edition."

 When gametes with abnormal chromosome numbers fertilize, most of the resulting embryos don't survive.
 However, not all chromosomal abnormalities are fatal to the embryo.
 For example, Down syndrome occurs as a result of having an extra copy of chromosome 21.
 And, people with Klinefelter syndrome are genetically male but have an extra X chromosome.

 The most significant impact of meiosis is that it generates genetic diversity, and that's a major advantage for species survival.

 "Shuffling the genetic information allows you to find new combinations which will perhaps be more fit in the real world," Hoyt said.

 Stay up to date on the latest science news by signing up for our Essentials newsletter.